Ethane: Extraterrestrial

-Atmospheric ethane results from the Sun's photochemical action on methane gas, also present in these atmospheres: ultraviolet photons of shorter wavelengths than 160 nm can photo-dissociate the methane molecule into a methyl radical and a hydrogen atom.
+Ethane has been detected as a trace component in the atmospheres of all four giant planets, and in the atmosphere of Saturn's moon Titan.
+Atmospheric ethane results from the Sun's photochemical action on methane gas, which is also present in the atmospheres of these bodies.
+The conversion from ethane to methane results from ultraviolet photons of wavelengths shorter than 160 nm that photo-dissociate the methane molecule into a methyl radical and a hydrogen atom.
 When two methyl radicals recombine, the result is ethane: